I love thrift shop shopping for finding dresses to use in refashioning dresses to skirts projects

 Finished and ready to wear for a new life in my wardrobe.

-If I had not saved them and turned them into wearable pieces they could have ended in a landfill – and yes, they could have also ended with someone who just fit into them as they were, but having seen so much clothes been thrown away it makes me so happy to still have them as usable pieces.
+If I had not saved them and turned them into wearable pieces with this refashioning dresses to skirts project they could have ended in a landfill – and yes, they could have also ended with someone who just fit into them as they were, but having seen so much clothes been thrown away it makes me so happy to still have them as usable pieces.